Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But if you decide you can handle all that, you'll be rewarded by a fabulous array of (30 or so) light events, some of them extremely sophisticated, with images dancing on buildings and light tunnels inviting you to walk through.

-The Fête des Lumières – the most important festival of lights in France – dates back to 1852, when Lyon city planned to inaugurate a statue of the Virgin Mary on Fourvière Hill, which overlooks the city, in gratitude for protection from all sorts of ills.
+The Fête des Lumières – the most important festival of lights in France – dates back to 1852, when Lyon city planned to inaugurate a statue of the Virgin Mary on Fourvière Hill on 8 September in gratitude for protection from all sorts of ills.

 But the weather wouldn't play along so the celebration was moved back three months to 8 December.
 Of course the weather in December was no better, and the city considered cancelling the event, but the good people of Lyon took matters into their own hands.